Related Links

 In this course, students participate actively in the college’s Career Accelerator program both by attending a set number of events and by reflecting upon what they have learned and how they will act upon the knowledge gained.
 Prerequisite: Students must be at least in their second year.

 Students engage in a paired internship-special project experience.
 PRAX 200 can range from 0.25-1.0 credit, which counts towards fulfilling the Experience (E) Requirement.
 If students do not earn 1.0 credit from one course, they must complete the remaining credit with additional E-designated courses or experiences.
 Students may enroll in the internship after locating their own internship and securing a faculty sponsor.
-The faculty sponsor oversees the development of the content and form of the academic reflection and provides assessment of whether the work meritsthe credit requested.
+The faculty sponsor oversees the development of the content, determines the form of the academic reflection, and evaluates whether the work merits the credit requested.
 A full unit of internship credit assumes between 90 and 150 hours, depending on requirements as negotiated between the student and the faculty sponsor.
 Graded credit/no credit.

 Students engage in this asynchronous, online course, along with an on-campus or off-campus internship of at least 45-90 site hours, to reflect upon the ways that the internship immerses them in a new professional environment, enhances their skills, and builds their professional community.
 This course and its companion internship fulfill the Experience Requirement (“E” Requirement).
 Students may enroll in the workshop after sourcing their own internship, with approval from the instructor.
 The course includes pre-internship orientation and readings, a series of reflective essays, and assignments that include practical career development skills like networking and resume writing.
 Students must enroll in PRAX 201 prior to the beginning of their internship AND the last day to add classes.
 No exceptions.
 May be taken only once for credit.
 Offered each semester, including summer.
 Graded credit/no credit.